michaelthscott/Fish-Make-Love-In-It/index.md

 so I fished for details.
 He refused to elaborate.
 I was to meet him the following day at the cafe in Holland Park, three o\'clock.
 I agreed.

-Quite by accident we arrived on the same tube.
+Quite by accident we arrived on the same Tube.
 Walking up from the station I asked him to explain at least something of who these artists were.